 Save paper, go green!
-There is no paperwork required when dealing with a performance management software.
+There is no paperwork required when dealing with a performance appraisal software.
 This reduces the chances of human error in the document itself as well as things getting lost or misplaced, which is practically impossible with a software.
 No paperwork also makes it economically beneficial.

 7. Secure and confidential

 Appraisal processes are extremely confidential.
 Since all this data is not accessible by anyone other than the admin, the risk of fraud is reduced.
 Further, with no paperwork involved, there won’t be a chance of someone coming across confidential details such as a manager’s final review about an employee and his compensation.
-This makes performance management systems absolutely secure.
+This makes performance appraisal systems absolutely secure.

 8. Easily track past records